divyanshuaggarwal/MyProjects/Reddit-Flair-Detector/README.md

   1. Open the `Terminal`.
   2. Clone the repository by entering `git clone https://github.com/divyanshuaggarwal/Reddit-Flair-Detector.git` and navigate into `website` directory by entering `cd website` in the terminal.
-  3. Ensure that `Python3` and `pip` is installed on the system.
+  3. Ensure that `Python3` and `pip` are installed on the system.
-  4. Create a `virtualenv` by executing the following command: `virtualenv -p python3 env`.
+  4. Create a `virtualenv` by executing the following command: `virtualenv venv`.
-  5. Activate the `env` virtual environment by executing the follwing command: `source env/bin/activate`.
+  5. Activate the `venv` virtual environment by executing the follwing command: `source venv/bin/activate`.
   6. Enter the cloned repository directory and execute `pip install -r requirements.txt`.
-  7. Enter `python` shell and `import nltk`.
-Execute `nltk.download('stopwords')` and exit the shell.
-  8. Now, execute the following command: `flask run` and it will point to the `localhost` with the port '5000'.
+  7. Now, execute the following command: `flask run` and it will point to the `localhost` server with the port `5000`.
-  9. Enter the `IP Address: http://localhost:5000` on a web browser and use the application.
+  8. Enter the `IP Address: http://localhost:5000` on a web browser and use the application.

 ### Dependencies